 I'm too young to worry about heart disease.

 You're never too young to lead a healthy lifestyle and take steps to prevent cardiovascular disease.
 As early as childhood, plaque can begin accumulating in your arteries and later lead to clogged arteries.
-One in three Americans has cardiovascular disease – and they're not all senior citizens.
+It is important to make healthy lifestyle choices, even for the young, to prevent heart disease.

 Heart disease runs in my family so there is nothing I can do to prevent it.